whs/streaming/README.md

 - Additional Nicochat testing from @zennnzonbolt @nonene_desu @WolfKungz
 - OZView inspiration from [Summer Wars](http://menome.in.th/anime/summerwars)
 - Code portions from [project menome](http://menome.in.th) and twitteroauth.php
-- Sora push server (and its spinoff the menome stream server) is developed under National Software Competition 2012 program under funding from NECTEC.
-NECTEC does not supports the usage of Sora or streaming.
 - The keyframe approach is inspired from [Synchtube](http://synchtube.com).
 - Anime streaming is inspired from [/r/clannaddiscussion](http://www.reddit.com/r/clannaddiscussion).